-Iceland is the second largest island in Europe and the most sparsely populated country of the continent.
+Iceland is the second largest island in Europe and the most sparsely populated country on the continent.
 Mostly made of Tundra, considered the inhabitable Highlands of Iceland, its population is concentrated along its coastal region.
 So why visit Iceland?
-Well; with its geysers, glacier parks, volcanoes, ice caves, Aurora Borealis and its natural geothermal spa, there are some amazing must-visit places in Iceland for those Muslim travelers who wish to experience a holiday unlike any other.
+Well; with its geysers, glacier parks, volcanoes, ice caves, Aurora Borealis, and natural geothermal spa, there are some amazing must-visit places in Iceland for those Muslim travelers who wish to experience a holiday unlike any other.

 Travelers to Iceland will have an unimaginable experience filled with rugged and natural beauty unlike any other, and memories to cherish for a lifetime!

-The volcanic activity under the surface of the island have created many geysers, underground springs and thermal pools around the country.
+The volcanic activity under the surface of the island has created many geysers, underground springs, and thermal pools around the country.
 A visit to one of these naturally occurring phenomena cannot be missed.
-Go to Strokkur in the southwest of Iceland beside the Hvítá River or Haukadalur in the south of the country to view some of these Geysers.
+Go to Strokkur in the southwest of Iceland besides the Hvítá River or Haukadalur in the south of the country to view some of these Geysers.

 Another popular volcano that requires visiting in Iceland is the Maelifell Volcano which during summer displays its perfect cone shape covered in moss.

-The Myrdalsjökull Glacier Park will stun you with its many wondrous sights, including the volcano Katla, ice caves and formations, glaciers covered in volcanic ash, hot springs and other beautiful sites.
-Some activities that travelers can enjoy include snow scooter, snowmobile, super Jeep, dog sledding and ice climbing tours.
-As with any natural glacier there are hidden dangers and hence, it is recommended to visit with an experienced guide.
+The Myrdalsjökull Glacier Park will stun you with its many wondrous sights, including the volcano Katla, ice caves and formations, glaciers covered in volcanic ash, hot springs, and other beautiful sites.
+Some activities that travelers can enjoy include snow scooters, snowmobiles, super Jeep, dog sledding, and ice climbing tours.
+As with any natural glacier, there are hidden dangers and hence, it is recommended to visit with an experienced guide.

 As the name implies, Iceland is covered in ice and snow, and there are is no shortage of ice caves and formations for travelers to explore and view.
 The Skaftafell Ice Cave, best viewed during the winter, is popular with tourists and recommended to visit with a guide.

 An experience like no other!
 A visit to the Blue Lagoon, a geothermal spa surrounded by lava fields filled with black volcanic boulders can be done in any weather.
 Located only 40 minutes away from Reykjavík, this Spa offers a natural bathing experience in milky aquamarine waters together with the modern age entrapments.
-The water which springs from underground hot springs reaches 370 to 390 Centigrade.
+The water that springs from underground hot springs reach 370 to 390 Centigrade.

 There are more National Parks in Iceland than you can count on one hand, depending on the length of your vacation, visit any one of these parks - Lakagigar and Laki, Landmannalaugar - Nature Reserve, Lónsöræfi, Öræfajökull Glacier, Skaftafell, Thingvellir National Park, and Vatnajökull National Park - and experience the wonders of Iceland.